WhatsApp Preview

 How do I update a WhatsApp link preview after changing my OG tags?+

-WhatsApp caches previews locally on each user's device and doesn't provide a way to force a global cache refresh.
+WhatsApp caches previews locally on each user's device and does not provide a way to force a global cache refresh.
 For the sender, deleting the message and re-pasting the link usually generates a fresh preview.
 For previously shared links, the old preview may persist indefinitely for recipients.
 The most reliable solution is using a slightly modified URL (add a query string) so WhatsApp treats it as a new link and generates a fresh preview.

 Does WhatsApp show the description in link previews?+